roitberg-group/torchani_sandbox/torchani/dispersion/README.md

 They also fit the functional B97M-V (B97X_com+VV10) to both D3BJ and D3Zero, and they fit the functional wB97X_com to D3Zero also.
 I'm not sure why they don't fit wB97_evo to D3Zero.

+Their results are very interesting, it seems that VV10 is not necessary to fully account for nonlocal interactions and just an additive correction with D3BJ is more efficient and has the same results

 Orca includes this functionals with the keywords:
 - wB97X-D3BJ (wB97X_evo+D3BJ)